 Begin the day with breakfast ready for trekking, which begins at 8:00 a.m with a briefing from the UWA staff on how to behave with these endangered mountain Gorillas.
 Be prepared to walk a long distance in steep and muddy conditions, sometimes with rain overhead, before you encounter any gorillas.
 But it will definitely be worthwhile as you observe them closely while they eat, play and rest.
 A unique and unforgettable experience!

-Those who prefer not to participate in the gorilla tracking can go for a guided forest walk or explore the surroundings with the Buhoma Village Walk.
+Those who prefer not to participate in the Uganda gorilla tracking activity can go for a guided forest walk or explore the surroundings with the Buhoma Village Walk.
 Dinner and overnight at Sanctuary Gorilla Forest Camp, Bwindi Resort, volcanoes (High end/luxurious accommodation), Buhoma Lodge, Engagi Lodge, Lake Kitandara Tents, Silverback Lodge (Medium class accommodation) and Buhoma local community Bandas or Bwindi View bandas

 Day 8: Bwindi – Lake Bunyonyi